 So far we’re at over £410,000.
-And there’s plenty of other cost-saving efficiencies that your Business Central or Navision ERP can drive.
+And there are plenty of other manufacturing cost-saving efficiencies that your Business Central or Navision ERP can drive.

 Then there’s your sales uplift.
-Managing your leads through Business Central's sales management solution can help increase sales by as much as 40% (dependant on your current procedures).
+Managing your leads through Business Central's sales management solution can help increase sales by as much as 40% (depending on your current manufacturing procedures).
 So an ERP can help to generate revenue as well as save it.

 So what’s the return of a Business Central or Navision instance to a company?
 There's some licence with these numbers, but a conservative estimate indicates business savings of 10 times your initial investment.
 And that's before any sales uplift is factored in.

-Adopted correctly and with the right guidance, it’s possible for a company to see a complete return of investment within their first year.
-And with Business Central, development costs can be much less than £50,000, thanks to functionality pre-tailored to operational requirements.
+Adopted correctly and with the right guidance, it’s possible for a company to see a complete return on investment within their first year.
+And with Business Central development costs can be much less than £30,000, thanks to functionality pre-tailored to operational requirements.

 If these numbers have you interested in an ERP, why not book a no-obligation demo and work out what your company could be saving: